HakaiInstitute/reproject_csrs/README.md

   s_epoch [2010]
       The reference epoch for the input in decimal year format, e.g. '2020.5342'

-  t_epoch [2010]
+  t_epoch
-      The reference epoch for the output in decimal year format, e.g. '2020.5342'
+      Optional reference epoch for the output in decimal year format, e.g. '1997.0000'.
+By default, the output epoch will match the s_epoch value.
 ```

 ## Files